graphitemaster/aau/site/content/index.md

 and overflow, yet it manifests for signed in significantly worse ways.

-Lets take the most trivial "slightly more complicated" expression to compute an index as an example, the middle in an interval.
+Lets take the most trivial "slightly more complicated" expression to compute an index as an example: the middle of interval.
 ```cpp
 int mid = (low + high) / 2;
 ```